 There are very large gaps in gender representation across various fields.
 For example in Australia, the mining sector and the construction industry are 83 percent male.
 Healthcare is 80 percent female, and the education and training sector is 63 percent female.

 “It would take an extra 19,000 AUD of pay to boost a woman’s life satisfaction by the same amount that a man would gain from an extra 8000 AUD of pay”

-Gino suggests that most women who occupy senior management positions are less satis ed than men in the same position.
-This is not due to a lack of competence or drive (nor does it apply to all women).
-The paper found that top level positions present bene ts that appeal more to men than to women.
-The C-suite is laden with prestige, money and power at the cost of time.
+Understanding why more women are not sitting in boardroom is a topic of contentious debate. in 2017 Award-winning behavioural scientist Francesca Gino at Harvard Business School presented the findings of a survey on workplace Happiness, based on data supplied by 30,174 managers and non-managers.
+The findings indicate that most women who occupy senior management positions are less satisfied than men in the same position.
+This is not due to a lack of competence or drive, rather that top level positions present benefits that appeal more to men than to women – the C-suite is laden with prestige, money and power at the cost of time.

 The study reveals that overall, women have more life goals than men and they value them higher.
 Flexibility and time are more important to them than than money or prestige.

 In economic terms, “…it would take an extra 19,000 AUD of pay to boost a woman’s life satisfaction by the same amount that a man would gain from an extra 8000 AUD of pay,” writes Gino in the Scientific American.
 “What this translates into is a clear recommendation for organisations and their leaders: if they are serious about the benefits of female leadership, they may need to pay more for it.”
 A suggestion which may not sit well with male colleagues in like roles, and anyway, is illegal.